Even Orientations and Pfaffian graphs: Equivalence between Bad and Non-Pfaffian Graphs

 \

-We give a characterization of non--Pfaffian graphs in terms of simply bad graphs and then use it to prove our main result which characterizes non--Pfaffian graphs in terms of bad graphs.
+We give a characterization of non-Pfaffian graphs in terms of simply bad graphs and then use it to prove our main result which characterizes non-Pfaffian graphs in terms of bad graphs.

 \begin{prop} Let $G$ be a graph.
-Then $G$ is simply bad if and only if it is non--Pfaffian. \end{prop}
+Then $G$ is simply bad if and only if it is non-Pfaffian. \end{prop}

-\Prf Let $G$ be a simply bad graph.
-From the definition of \emph{simply bad graph}, it follows that $k_2=k$ in Lemma \ref{claim2.1.1}, and $k$ is odd so $G$ has no odd $F$--orientation.
-Hence $G$ is non--Pfaffian.
+\begin{proof} Let $G$ be a simply bad graph.
+From the definition of \emph{simply bad graph}, it follows that $k_2=k$ in Lemma \ref{claim2.1.1}, and $k$ is odd so $G$ has no odd $F$-orientation.
+Hence $G$ is non-Pfaffian.

 Now suppose that $G$ is non-Pfaffian.
-There are two cases to consider: (i) $G$ has an even $F$--orientation where $F$ is a $1$--factor of $G$; (ii) $G$ has no even $F$--orientation, for all $1$--factors $F$.
+There are two cases to consider: (i) $G$ has an even $F$-orientation where $F$ is a $1$-factor of $G$; (ii) $G$ has no even $F$-orientation, for all $1$-factors $F$.

 {\sc Case }(i).
-Let $G$ be a graph with an even $F$--orientation where $F$ is a $1$--factor of $G$.
+Let $G$ be a graph with an even $F$-orientation where $F$ is a $1$-factor of $G$.
 Then, $G$ is simply bad by Lemma \ref{lem1_8}.

 {\sc Case }(ii).
-Suppose that for all $1$--factors $F$, $G$ has no even $F$--orientation.
-Then, from Theorem \ref{lem1_6} and subsequent note, for each $1$--factor $F$, the graph $G$ contains an $F$--central subgraph $G_0$ which is near bipartite and non--Pfaffian.
+Suppose that for all $1$-factors $F$, $G$ has no even $F$-orientation.
+Then, from Theorem \ref{lem1_6} and subsequent note, for each $1$-factor $F$, the graph $G$ contains an $F$-central subgraph $G_0$ which is near bipartite and non-Pfaffian.
 Hence, from Theorem \ref{thm1_5}, $G_0$ contains a central subgraph $J$ which is reducible to an even subdivision of $K_{3,3}$, $\Gamma_1$ or $\Gamma_2$.